Australia's Contribution to ICAO

 The object of the meeting was to develop a regional plan detailing facilities, services and procedures required for international air navigation within the Region.
 Among the agreements were the sites of additional aerodromes, runway approach lighting, point-to-point and air-to-ground radio communications networks, a weather reporting network, new Flight Information Regions and a Search and Rescue organisation.

 Perhaps Australias contribution is best summed up by one long-serving representative who simply expressed Australias unique contribution thus: "Australia, whatever the discussion, caused small countries to be given the same weight as the big countries".

 EDWARD WARNER AWARDS|

-Even a brief account of Australias contribution to ICAO would be incomplete without reference to the Departments two recipients of ICAOs prestigious Edward Warner award for outstanding contributions to the organisation.
+Even a brief account of Australias contribution to ICAO would be incomplete without reference to the Departments three recipients of ICAOs prestigious Edward Warner award for outstanding contributions to the organisation.